 - Find Google Update Services.

-- Check it if these were unchecked.
+- Check if the services in the image above were unchecked.

 - Click on Apply and OK.

 - Restart your PC.

 You should use this method as a last resort, but sometimes, reinstalling Chrome could solve An error occurred while checking for updates error.